Milan Pizza: Where to Find the Best Pizza in Milan Right Now

 13. Galli Pizza – Crunchy Pizza In Milan’s Historic Core

 With two locations in some of Milan’s most historic neighborhoods, Galli Pizza feels both central and genuinely welcoming.
-One spot sits near the Duomo, while the other is close to The Last Supper, making it an easy stop whether you’re sightseeing or simply spending the day in the city center.
+One spot sits near the Duomo, while the other is close to The Last Supper, making it an easy stop whether you’re sightseeing or just spending the day in the city center.

 14. Pizzeria Starita – A Slice Of Neapolitan History

 Starita’s story begins in 1901 in the Materdei district of Naples, where the family first started making pizza more than a century ago.
-That tradition carries straight through to Milan, with wood-fired pizzas rooted firmly in classic Neapolitan technique, from the dough to the bake.
+That tradition carries straight through to Milan, with wood-fired pizzas rooted firmly in classic Neapolitan technique—from the dough to the bake.

 15. Farini Venezia – Venetian Pizza By The Slice Near The Duomo